travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 creates a build matrix with 3 jobs, which runs test suite for each version of Python.

-#### Explicitly Included Jobs need complete definitions
+#### Explicitly Included Jobs inherits the first value in the array

-When including jobs, it is important to ensure that each job defines a unique value to any matrix dimension that the matrix defines.
+The jobs which are explicitly included inherits the first value of the expansion keys defined.

-For example, with a 3-job Python build matrix, each job in `matrix.include` must also have the `python` value defined:
+In this example with a 3-job Python build matrix, each job in `matrix.include` has the `python` value set to `'3.5'`.

+If this is not the desired behavior, override it in the job definition.

 ```yaml
 language: python